Having a good yellow cake recipe up your sleeve is always a good idea.

-A lot of white cake recipes just use egg whites, so using whole eggs add to both the color and the flavor of the cake.
+A lot of white cake recipes (like my WASC cake)just use egg whites, so using whole eggs add to both the color and the flavor of the cake.
 The yolks add a richer taste to the cake.

 Similar to my sentiments above, I recommend using brown eggs instead of white eggs.
 They have a darker colored yolk, which will also help make the batter actually look yellow!

 One of my pet peeves is when a “yellow cake recipe” makes relatively white cake layers.

 The recipe will still taste great if you use white eggs, but the color of the batter will be more yellow if you opt for brown eggs.

 The final component of a yellow cake is the frosting!

 To truly be a yellow cake recipe, a cake has to have chocolate frosting.
 The two go hand in hand!